openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         of the model, for example: "--scale_values data[255,255,255],info[255,255,255]".
 The exact meaning and order of channels depend on how the original model was trained.
 If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
 Applying the values affects performance and may cause type conversion

-  -inference_only [INFERENCE_ONLY], --inference_only [INFERENCE_ONLY]
-                        Optional.
-If true inputs filling only once before measurements (default for static models), else inputs filling is included into loop measurement (default for dynamic models)

-  -exec_graph_path EXEC_GRAPH_PATH, --exec_graph_path EXEC_GRAPH_PATH
-                        Optional.
-Path to a file where to store executable graph information serialized.

 Device-specific performance options: